 Poor air quality affects many Staffordshire communities and is the largest environmental risk to public health in this country.
 It is responsible for the deaths of up to 390 people in Staffordshire very year.
 It affects everyone of any age.

-But the good news is that if everyone does their bit and does one small thing to travel differently one day a week, everyone can breathe easier.
+Vehicle emissions are by far the biggest problem, causing the vast majority of the polluted air that we breathe in, but the good news is that if everyone does their bit and does one small thing to travel differently one day a week, everyone can breathe easier.

-There’s also email footers and collateral for you to use across your other communications channels.
+There are also email footers and collateral for you to use across your other communications channels.

 The below resources can be used by anyone across Staffordshire to promote the Air Aware campaign and help to keep Stoke-on-Trent and Staffordshire breathe easier.

 Resources for organisations to use in more polluted areas, such as: Newcastle-under-Lyme, Kidsgrove, Madeley, Leek, Cellarhead Burton-Upon-Trent, St. Peter’s Bridge, Stapenhill, Muckley Corner, 5 Ways Island – Heath Hayes, A38 Stretham to Alrewas, Oak Farm, A5 Church Bridge to Norton Canes, Woodbank and Wedges Mills.